 - Address: Baiyun Road, Hongshan District

 - Hankou Railway Station is the biggest European-style Railway Station in China.
 The station is about 8.1 miles (13 kilometers) from Yellow Crane Tower, 5.6 miles (9 kilometers) from the Yangtze River Bridge, 9.3 miles (15 kilometers) from Wuchang Railway Station, 12 miles (20 kilometers) from Wuhan Railway Station, and 14.3 miles (23 kilometers) from Tianhe International Airport.

 - Major rail lines from this station connect to Beijing, Shanghai, Nanjing, Hefei, Yichang, Chengdu, Guangzhou, Shenzhen, Hangzhou, Xian, and Chongqing.

 Wuchang Railway Station

-It costs 2 yuan for most public buses in Wuhan.
+The starting price for taxis is 10 yuan (for the first 2 km).
+Most city buses cost 2 yuan in Wuhan.
 Tourists can get to most of the scenic spots in the city by bus.
-Prepare some small change as no change is given.
+Prepare some small change, as no change is given.